Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Equal

 1. Pops two items `val1` and `val2` from the data stack.
-2. If they have different types, or if either is a tuple, fails execution.
+2. If they have differing types, pushes `false` to the stack.
 3. If they have the same type:
+  1. if they are tuples, pushes `false` to the stack;
-  1. if they are equal, pushes `true` to the stack;
+  2. otherwise, if they are equal, pushes `true` to the stack;
-  2. otherwise, pushes `false` to the stack.
+  3. otherwise, pushes `false` to the stack.

 ### Type